 - a.
-Scope 1 emissions: 52,187 tCO2e (please note this figure includes emissions associated with fleet, refrigerants and fire suppressants) - b.
-Gases included in the calculation; whether CO2, CH4, N2O, HFCs, PFCs, SF6, NF3, or all:

-CO2, CH4, N2O, HFCs

-- c.
-Biogenic CO2 emissions in metric tons of CO2 equivalent: n/α - d.
-Base year for the calculation, if applicable:
+Scope 1 emissions: 41,423 tCO2e (please note: this figure includes emissions associated with fleet, refrigerants, and fire suppressants) - b.
+Gases included in the calculation; whether CO2, CH4, N2O, HFCs, PFCs, SF6, NF3, or all: CO2, CH4, N2O, HFCs - c.
+Biogenic CO2 emissions in metric tons of CO2 equivalent: n/a - d.
+Base year for the calculation, if applicable: - DXC Technology's target base year is FY19, and we have set our second round of 3-year reduction targets between FY19 to FY22.
+Emissions in the base year were 70,222 tCO2e. - e.
+Source of the emission factors and the global warming potential (GWP) rates used, or a reference to the GWP source: - Intergovernmental Panel on Climate Change (IPCC) Fourth Assessment Report ([AR4] 100 year) - f.

-DXC is the organization formed from the merger of CSC and HPE Enterprise Services; DXC has a financial year of FY17 as target base year.

-Emissions in the base year: 77,030 tCO2e (please note this figure includes all emissions as represented in table (302-1a) for FY19.

-A number of acquisitions in FY16 and FY17 necessitated that the former CSC re-baseline our 2012 emissions to enable comparison on a like-for-like basis in alignment with the Greenhouse Gas Protocol.

-e.
-Source of the emission factors and the global warming potential (GWP) rates used, or a reference to the GWP source:

-Intergovernmental Panel on Climate Change (IPCC) Fourth Assessment Report ([AR4] 100 year)

-f.
 Consolidation approach for emissions; whether equity share, financial control, or operational control: